 - There is no formal restriction of this option to Psychology majors, although preference may be given to those whose career goals include research activities in similar areas and who have a relevant background.

-Students may repeat registration in Psych 401, in the same or different labs, but you are advised to note the limit to the number of hours in Psychology that can be credited toward graduation (40 hours for the BA degree, 60 hours for the BS degree).
-Should you wish to enroll in more than three semesters of Psych 401, you are encouraged to discuss your plans with the advisor in your major department.
+- Students may repeat registration in Psych 401, in the same or different labs, but you are advised to note the limit to the number of hours in Psychology that can be credited toward graduation (40 hours for the BA degree, 60 hours for the BS degree).
+Should you wish to enroll in more than three semesters of Psych 401, you are encouraged to discuss your plans with the adviser in your major department.

 Psychology Honors Program

 The Psychology Honors Program is intended to provide outstanding students majoring in Psychology with opportunities to become involved in original research and scholarship under the close mentorship of a departmental faculty member.
 This experience gives students an opportunity to integrate what they have learned by designing their own projects.
 The Psychology Honors Program contributes to the development of skills that will be useful in a broad range of later endeavors and is an advantage for entrance into graduate and professional schools.
 Above all, the Honors Program gives qualified and motivated students an intensive exposure to the scholarly work.
 For more details, see Psychology Honors on this website.

 - The Summer Research Opportunity Program (SROP) provides students who would like to know more about graduate-level education with a 10-week research experience in a department that offers graduate degrees.
 Fellowships are also available to under-served/under-represented student populations from regional colleges and universities.
 Mentors provide students with individualized research projects and the program provides group seminars on topics related to research and graduate education.
 Students should be, preferably, in their sophomore or junior year of study.
 This is a highly recommended program for students who are considering application to PhD programs.